 - Eat garlic, as well as onions or try tea with honey (not for children under the age of 1).

 - You can also try a cough suppressant and an expectorant.

 See your doctor!

 There are many different types of coughs.
 In order to identify which type you have, it is crucial to see a doctor, who can determine whether the cough is likely to turn into something more severe.

-If your symptoms are worsening, schedule an appointment with your doctor or an Ochsner Anywhere Care Virtual Visit.
+If your symptoms are worsening, schedule an appointment with your doctor or an Ochsner Connected Anywhere Virtual Visit.